-Use of qPCR tests require good laboratory practices, including maintenance of equipment, that are dedicated to molecular biology and compliant with applicable regulations and relevant standards.
+qPCR tests require good laboratory practices, including equipment maintenance, that are dedicated to molecular biology and compliant with applicable regulations and relevant standards.

 This kit is intended for in vitro diagnostic use.
 Reagents and instructions supplied in this kit have been validated for optimal performance.
 Further dilution of the reagents or alteration of incubation times and temperatures may result in erroneous or discordant data.
 PPC and PPF reagents may be altered if exposed to light.
 All reagents are formulated specifically for use with this test.
 For optimal performance of the test, no substitutions should be made.